-Technology Support Services and Instructional Media staff is responsible for maintaining custodial records of all inventoried technology equipment and related peripheral equipment on campus, including the person/department, location, and asset tag number to which the equipment has been assigned.
-Departments responsible for managing grant funds must also maintain a separate equipment inventory list which must be updated on an annual basis.
+Technology Support Services and Instructional Media staff is responsible for maintaining custodial records of all inventoried technology equipment and related peripheral equipment on campus, including the person/department to which the equipment has been assigned.
+Departments responsible for managing grant funds must also maintain a separate equipment inventory list and it must be updated on an annual basis.
 Technology Support Services shall assist these departments with maintaining an inventory list for federal compliance purposes.
 Only staff from these departments may transfer technology equipment from one office to another.
-Technology equipment purchased with grantfunds shall not be transferred to other locations without prior written approval from the grant manager.
+Technology equipment purchased with grantfunds shall not be transferred to other locations without first notifying the grant director.
 A software inventory list is provided and maintained by the Instructional Technology Specialist.
 All inventory information will be kept up-to-date and provided to the Technology Committee on an annual basis in fall and spring.
 This inventory is vital information for the Technology Use Model which helps plan for consistent updates, maintenance, replacement and purchases of all technology.